jetthoughts/jt.github.io/_posts/2010-02-19-mutable-branch-for-capistrano-deploy-script.markdown

 authors_git: miry
 tags: capistrano,ruby
 category: tech
-excerpt: How to create mutable branch for Capistrano deploy script.

 ---

 I always had issues testing a new feature.
 I forgot to change a branch in capistrano config.
 So I have found one solution that helped me: